dmitriz/gulp-automation/README.md

 - What is the point of this solution?

   - To set you up and running with working LiveReload in *minimal possible time, with minimum steps*.
-  - To provide the simple commented configuration file `Gulpfile.js`, where you can all "magic" happens and how you can adapt it to your needs.
+  - To provide the simple commented configuration file `Gulpfile.js`, where you can see all "magic" happen and how you can adapt it to your needs.
 For easy learning and playing :-)
   - To show the power of `Gulp.js` and `Node.js`.

 - What about other LiveReload solutions that work great (for me)?

-This is not only about LiveReload!
+This is **not only** about LiveReload!
 Have a look at the simple `Gulpfile.js` and extend it to work hard for many other tasks to **save your time** in the future.